skx/lighthouse-of-doom/README.md

 * Along the way I realized that having fixed inventory slots made the coding more of a challenge, so I made the location of each object a property of the object itself.
 * The Z80 version has more easter-eggs (Try typing "`xyzzy`" a few times).
 * There are __two__ victory conditions.
-* The CP/M version of the game can be built with the text-strings, and game code, protected by simple XOR encryption:
+* The game can be built with the text-strings, and game code, protected by simple XOR encryption:
   * This stops users from looking through the binary for hints.
-  * Run `make release` to build the _protected_ CP/M version.
+  * Run `make release` to build both "normal" and "protected" versions of the release.
+  * The encrypted versions of the games have an X suffix in their filenames.

 ## Compiling & Running It